rominronin/rominronin.github.io/_posts/2024/sonic-mustang-bridge-mod.md

 ![Sonic Mustang - Bride Mod: fig 2](../../media/2024/02/sonic-mustang-bridge-mod-2.jpeg "Sonic Mustang: Bridge Mod, fig 2")

 So when the Sonic Mustang range was announced, I was immediately drawn to this model.
-The attractive 160 Euro price tag compares favourably against the 300 odd cost of a custom neck. plus you get a guitar with it, and less risk of buyers' remorse.
+The attractive 160 Euro price tag compares favourably against the 300 odd cost of a custom neck, plus you get a guitar with it, and less risk of buyers' remorse ;)

 ![Sonic Mustang - Bride Mod: fig 3](../../media/2024/02/sonic-mustang-bridge-mod-3.jpeg "Sonic Mustang: Bridge Mod, fig 3")

-Here's a close of the guitar before the bridge mod, at this stage I already swapped the pickups:
+Here's a close up of the guitar before the bridge mod, at this stage I had already swapped the pickups:
-- a Roswell LAF in the bridge position
+- a Roswell LAF in the bridge position - not to be underestimated, the most satisfied I've been with a humbucker, and my other guitar has a JB
-- and that's the original neck pickup from my Jag-Stang, that pickup has travelled far and wide, maybe I'll tell that story in a post one day
+- this is the original neck pickup from my Jag-Stang, that pickup has travelled far and wide, maybe I'll tell that story in a post one day

-Honestly, this pickup combo is my favourite after years of tinkering.
+Honestly, this pickup combo is my favourite after years of looking for good balance between neck and bridge positions.

 ## Bridge posts
 ![Sonic Mustang - Bride Mod: fig 4](../../media/2024/02/sonic-mustang-bridge-mod-4.jpeg "Sonic Mustang: Bridge Mod, fig 4")

-I ordered the parts from a European seller called [Custom Guitar World Parts](https://www.customworldguitarparts.com/), and got started with my test fits.
+I ordered the bridge and thimbles from a European seller called [Custom Guitar World Parts](https://www.customworldguitarparts.com/), and got started with my test fits.
 My original plan was to route the bridge post holes with a plunge router, but the advice I got from the luthier community was to use a drill press - which I didn't have, nor did I have the time to find one.

+I already had the Warmoth Mustang Tremolo Tailpiece on a shelf - I originally ordered it just to get the tremolo arm!

 ![Sonic Mustang - Bride Mod: fig 5](../../media/2024/02/sonic-mustang-bridge-mod-5.jpeg "Sonic Mustang: Bridge Mod, fig 5")